-[Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions set forth in the Base Prospectus dated [insert original date].][and the supplement to the Base Prospectus dated [•]] (the "Conditions") which are incorporated by reference in the Base Prospectus 27 October 2010.
-This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive (Directive 2003/71/EC) (the "Prospectus Directive") and must be read in conjunction with the Base Prospectus dated 27 October 2010 [and the supplement to the Base Prospectus dated [•]], which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive, save in respect of the Conditions.
-Full information on the Issuer and the offer of the Notes is only available on the basis of the combination of these Final Terms, the Base Prospectus dated 27 October 2010[, as so supplemented], and the Conditions.
+[Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions set forth in the Base Prospectus dated [insert original date].][and the supplement to the Base Prospectus dated [\bullet]] (the "Conditions") which are incorporated by reference in the Base Prospectus 27 October 2011.
+This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive (Directive 2003/71/EC) (the "Prospectus Directive") and must be read in conjunction with the Base Prospectus dated 27 October 2011 [and the supplement to the Base Prospectus dated [\bullet]], which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive, save in respect of the Conditions.
+Full information on the Issuer and the offer of the Notes is only available on the basis of the conditions.
 The Base Prospectus [and the supplement[s] to the Base Prospectus] [is][are] available for viewing during normal business hours and may be obtained from Rabobank International at Croeselaan 18 3521 CB Utrecht, The Netherlands (E-mail: ir@rabobank.com; Telephone No.: +31 (0)30 712 24 01), the offices of the Paying Agents and the Issuer's website (www.rabobank.com/ir).]